 At inception of the hedge relationship, the Group documents the economic relationship between hedging instruments and hedged items including whether changes in the cash flows of the hedging instruments are expected to offset changes in the cash flows of hedged items.
 The Group documents its risk management objective and strategy for undertaking its hedge transactions.
 Derivatives are only used by the Group for economic hedging purposes and not as speculative investments.
-However, where derivatives do not meet the hedging criteria under IFRS, they are classified as 'held for trading' for accounting purposes only.
+However, where derivatives do not meet the hedging criteria under IFRS Accounting Standards, they are classified as 'held for trading' for accounting purposes only.
 The fair values of various derivative instruments used for hedging are disclosed in Note 3.3.
 Movements in the hedging reserve is disclosed in the consolidated statement of changes in equity.
-The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months and as a current asset or liability when the remaining maturity of the hedged item is less than 12 months.
-Trading derivatives are classified as a current asset or liability when expected to be settled within 12 months; otherwise, they are classified as non-current.
+The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months.
+Trading derivatives are classified as a current asset or liability when the remaining maturity when expected to be settled within 12 months; otherwise, they are classified as non-current.